-All applicants for the position of Police Officer must:
+All applicants for the position of Patrolman and/or Class II SLEO at the time of appointment must:

 Police Officer candidates must pass a written examination, physical fitness test, and an oral evaluation.
 After successful completion of these tests, the candidate will undergo a rigorous background investigation which will include the following: verification of qualifying credentials, review of criminal, civil and motor vehicle records, a review of the candidate’s financial history, the verification of at least three personal references, a review and investigation of the applicant’s social status and lastly, a review of the applicant’s employment history.